 Here are some frequently asked questions about how Tax1099 works with Bill.com.
-Click each question to review the answer listed below:
+Subscription free basic accounts will need to upgrade to connect with this app.

 - How do I connect Tax1099 with my Bill.com account?